rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ![Almost all eggs collected](/assets/images/pwn-adventure/egg-1.gif)

-This worked pretty well, except that one of the egg was not collected succesfully.
+This worked pretty well, except that one of the egg was not collected successfully.
 It is the egg that has a different name: the *BallmerPeakEgg*.
 By going manually to its position, we are supposed to find it at a cabin in the mountains, but it is nowhere to be found.

 The solution here consists in going back to the game client analysis, and search for "ballmer" in the library symbols.
 We find a curious function named `BallmerPeakPoster::Damage`, which contains code that include the **CowboyCoder**, one of the weapons available in the game.